What Makes Coffee Organic?

 • Companion plants that support beneficial insects

-Organic coffee farms rely on natural ways to nourish the land.
+Organic coffee farms rely on natural methods to nourish the land.

 Common practices include:

-• Composting using coffee cherry pulps and organic matter
+• Composting using coffee cherry pulp and organic matter

-• Integrating nitrogen-fixing plants like legumes to help the crops grow
+• Integrating nitrogen-fixing plants like legumes to help crops grow

-• — and supplementing with natural mineral supplements when needed
+• Supplementing with natural mineral supplements when needed

 These methods provide nutrients and improve soil structure, water retention, and microbial activity — factors that contribute to both plant health and cup quality.